 You do not need a solar charge controller for grid-tied residential systems.
 Instead, the utility grid regulates the electricity flow and absorbs the excess power.

 A 100W panel needs a solar charge controller if it is supplying a battery.
-Many small solar systems utilise just one 100-watt panel and a single battery.
+Many small solar systems utilize just one 100-watt panel and a single battery.
 This system would require a charge controller to regulate the current that travels into the battery.

 A 7-watt solar panel does not require the use of a charge controller.
 These panels allow low-voltage trickle charging, which does not need regulation of the electrical flow.